JetBrains/guide/site/java/tips/add-missing-dependencies-in-the-editor/index.md

   message: "You can view your dependencies in various places including the Dependency tool window!"
 ---

 Focus on your code and add any classes that you need.
-If it doesn’t exist in your classpath, use quick fix <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux) to let Package Search help you add the missing dependencies.
+If it doesn’t exist in your classpath, use quick fix <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux) to let your IDE help you add the missing dependencies.
 Neat! ✨

 {% cta %}